-- There are many Math Tutor Centers (free of charge) on campus, including North in WXLR 116 and South in BAC 16.
-Many residence halls also offer evening or weekend free tutoring (including online tutoring) to all ASU students as part of the Student Success Centers. - The Engineering Tutor Center (free of charge) in ECF 102 will be open approximately the same hours Mon Fri. as the Math Tutor Center. - Come in for help before it is too late, and several days before an exam day to strengthen your preparation.
+- Here is the link to the schedule and location for the free Math Tutor Centers on campus. - The Engineering Tutor Center (free of charge) in ECF 102 will be open approximately the same hours Mon Fri. as the Math Tutor Center. - Online tutoring: https://studentsuccess.asu.edu/onlinetutoring. - Many residence halls and the Memorial Union also offer evening or weekend free tutoring to all ASU students as part of the Student Success Centers.

+Come in for help before it is too late, and several days before an exam day to strengthen your preparation.
 In order to be admitted to the Tutor Center each student must present their valid ASU Sun Card.

 Graphing Calculator: A graphing calculator is required for this course.
 If you already have a graphing calculator, you may use it.
 Examples of highly recommended models are the TI-nspire & TI 83/84 or Casio 9850GB Plus.
-Calculators that do symbolic algebra, such as the Casio FX2, Casio 9970Gs,TI-89, TI-92, or TI-nspire CAS cannot be used in class or during an exam.
+Calculators that do symbolic algebra, such as the Casio FX2, Casio 9970Gs,TI-89, TI-92, or TI- nspire CAS cannot be used in class or during an exam.